yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen that shows a successfully completed build pipeline.](images/stepbystep/media/image77.png "Success")

-    **Congratulations!** You have just created your first build pipeline.
+    **Congratulations**, you have just created your first build pipeline!
 In the next exercise, we will create a release pipeline that deploys your successful builds.

 ## Exercise 4: Create Azure DevOps Multi Stage Release Pipeline